A local charity engaged in

 One of the core differences between S T E M and S T E A M is that while S T E M focuses primarily on scientific concepts, STEAM takes a more wide ranging problem-solving approach.
 Instead of purely looking at the concepts, S T E A M encourages the creative process so that these concepts can be used to identify and solve real-world problems.
 When creativity is injected into STEM, innovation becomes possible.

-Creative Regeneration have been working to bring community led S T E A M learning to Inverclyde, developing projects that can deliver.
-We have been carrying out feasibility work on The Glebe with plans to raise funds to acquire the building and to carry out significant capital works, making the building accessible, zero carbon and flexible for community use.
+We have also acquired The Glebe Sugarhouse with plans to raise funds to carry out significant capital works, making the building accessible, zero carbon and flexible for community use.
 We plan to organise events, activities and exhibitions within the refurbished building as well as manage the facility.
 Our goal for this iconic building is for it become a S T E A M empowered creative powerhouse for Inverclyde hosting digitally augmented heritage skills training, performance spaces with digital production facilities, a S T E A M maker space and community spaces.

 We believe that our projects will have a role to play in supporting our communities by delivering social, economic and cultural regeneration.
 We aim to provide spaces which support, nurture and develop communities to realise and share their talent and skills, sustaining a creative future for Inverclyde.
 We acknowledge the value of unleashing creativity, the community empowerment it can bring and the better future it can deliver for all of us.